 Because every time I’ve gone to buy a handgun, I’ve been in a huff and angry and itching for some murder.
 How many people buying a handgun are doing so because someone else is in a huff and angry, like, say an abusive ex-husband?
 And why do waiting periods make sense at all for someone who already has a gun?
 Does he imagine this happens: “Sorry, my current handgun is black, but if I’m going to murder my wife, it just has to be stainless.
 She deserves nothing less!”

-7 Responses to “Attitudes on Gun Rights”
+8 thoughts on “Attitudes on Gun Rights”